The PSP Steering Group

 Members of the Steering Group will need to agree the resources (including time and expertise) that they will contribute to ensure that each stage of the process is completed.
 These stages include:

-- publicising and participating in an initial awareness meeting
+- publicising and taking part in an initial awareness meeting if this happens

-- developing and distributing information and forms to gather uncertainties
+- developing survey form, and other methods where necessary, to gather uncertainties

-- publicising and participating in the final priority setting exercise
+- publicising and helping to recruit to the final priority setting workshop

-- supplying the PSP’s working spreadsheet of uncertainties and the prioritised list of uncertainties from the final workshop to the JLA, for publication on the JLA website
+- supplying the PSP’s working spreadsheet of uncertainties and the prioritised list of all uncertainties from the final workshop to the JLA for publication on the JLA website, with information about the numbers and types of people who responded to surveys and came to the final workshop

 - publicising the final top 10 uncertainties to the research community